How to stop a small enemy from harming your production

 - The volume of dust collected in the filter (See this report.)

-To get the most out of your investment, it is essential to check whether a web cleaning method will bring you the desired result.
+To get the most out of your investment, it is essential to check whether a web cleaning method will bring you the desired results.
 We will be happy to help you with that.
+Please also make sure to read the experiences with a recent dust elimination solution in a large paper board/solid board production facility.

-To comply with strict requirements of modern production and printing techniques, we have developed the HE web cleaning range.
+To comply with modern production and printing techniques’ strict requirements, we have developed the HE web cleaning range.
 Based on almost 40 years of experience in developing web cleaning solutions and static elimination, it meets all our checklist requirements.

 By applying the gained insights and the latest technologies, the HE-web cleaning range effectively removes dust from your production environment.
 The result is that you can produce clean, beautiful, and safe products that are ready for printing, packaging or further processing.